serenity-is/docs/tutorials/movies/readme.md

 > Migration key should be in sync with class name (for consistency) but without underscore as migration keys are Int64 numbers.

+> Migrations are executed in the key order, so using a sortable datetime pattern like yyyyMMdd for migration keys looks like a good idea.

 ### Running Migrations